 What to ask any Havanese breeder before buying:

-• CERF or OFA eye certification on both parents (current within 12 months)
+- OFA CAER (formerly CERF) eye certification on both parents (current within 12 months)

-• BAER hearing test on parents and puppies if white-coated
+- BAER hearing test on parents (and on puppies if white or merle-patterned)

-• Puppy contract that includes a health guarantee for genetic conditions for 2 years minimum
+- Puppy contract with a health guarantee for genetic conditions, 2 years minimum

-• Visible willingness to take the dog back at any age if issues arise
+- Visible willingness to take the dog back at any age if rehoming becomes necessary

-If a Calgary breeder cannot or will not produce these, walk away.
-Reputable Calgary CKC-registered Havanese breeders like Rasberry Havanese, Seda Havanese, and Havasmallpaw all health-test as standard.
-Adopting from a Calgary rescue is the cheaper path: rescue dogs come with a vet workup that catches existing issues before adoption.
+If a Calgary breeder cannot or will not produce these certifications, walk away.
+The CKC-registered Havanese breeders in Alberta who health-test responsibly are a small group; ask your vet, your rescue contacts, or the breed club for verified referrals before paying a deposit.
+Adopting from a Calgary rescue is usually the cheaper path: rescue dogs come with a vet workup that flags existing issues on the intake record before adoption is finalised.

 Frequently Asked Questions